A Preterist Commentary on Revelation 20: Summary and Highlights

 I will make your battlements of rubies, your gates of sparkling jewels, and all your walls of precious stones.
 All your sons will be taught by the Lord, and great will be your children’s peace.
 In righteousness you will be established: Tyranny will be far from you; and you will have nothing to fear.
 Terror will be far removed; it will not come near you.
 If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:12-15).

-The important thing to note from the above quotation is that although Judea was promised peace, this did not mean that it would never be attacked: “If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:15).”
-In the same way, although Christians may have reigned gloriously in Judea throughout much of the thousand years between the Jewish War and the Crusades, this also does not mean that they would never experience war or face occasional hardship.
+The important thing to note from the above quotation is that although God’s people were promised peace, this did not mean that it would never be attacked: “If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:15).”
+Thus although Christians may have reigned gloriously in Judea throughout much of the thousand years between the Jewish War and the Crusades, this did not mean that they would never experience war or face occasional hardship.

 A Realized Eschatological View and Commentary of Revelation 20:2-3: The Binding of Satan does not mean that there will be a literal Heaven on Earth.
 Satan was bound several Times in Jewish History according to the Book of Jubilees.